May 19, 2021 | Car Accident

 If you are involved in a car accident, report the crash to the police immediately and seek medical care.
 You could be entitled to compensation for your economic and non-economic damages.
 If you are unsure what steps to take to protect your right to a fair settlement, seek legal advice from a car accident attorney.

-Contact Our Car Accident Law Firm in Lexington Today To Get More Information
+Contact Our Car Accident Law Firm in Kentucky Today To Get More Information

-If you’ve been injured in a car accident, please call Minner Vines Injury Lawyers, PLLC for a free case evaluation with a personal injury lawyer or contact us online.
+If you’ve been injured in an accident in Lexington or Bowling Green, please contact our car accident lawyers at Minner Vines Injury Lawyers, PLLC for a free case evaluation.

-Minner Vines Injury Lawyers, PLLC
+Minner Vines Injury Lawyers, PLLC – Lexington, KY Office

 325 W Main St #210, Lexington, KY 40507